techwriter-pl/techwriter-pl.github.io/blog/kilka-pytan-do-czesc-31-English/index.md

 Poland.
 Let's hear his story, this time in English.
 For the Polish version, [click here](https://techwriter.pl/kilka-pytan-do-czesc-31).
-In this interview, you will learn about his extensive experience in technical writing and how how technical writing is like competitive sports.
-Mateusz shares his invaluable observations and insights, which will be helpful for those who want to get started with technical communication, nut also for anyone else interested in it.
+In this interview, you will learn about his extensive experience in technical writing and how technical writing is like competitive sports.
+Mateusz shares his invaluable observations and insights, which will be helpful for those who want to get started with technical communication, and also for anyone else interested in it.

 <!--truncate-->